Is Extended Breastfeeding Good or Bad For Your Baby?

 Problems with Extended Breastfeeding

-Can extended breastfeeding be harmful?
-According to the WHO, there is evidence suggesting an association between prolonged breastfeeding and iron deficiency anaemia in infants aged 6-9 months old who are exclusively breastfed due to insufficient iron intake through their diet alone unless fortified cereals are introduced early on at 4-6 months of age.
+Can extended Breastfeeding be harmful?
+According to the WHO, evidence suggests an association between prolonged Breastfeeding and iron deficiency anemia in infants aged 6-9 months old who are exclusively breastfed due to insufficient iron intake through their diet unless fortified cereals are introduced early on at 4-6 months of age.

-• Infections such as mastitis and thrush if a mother is not properly hygienic when breastfeeding
+• Infections such as mastitis and thrush if a mother is not correctly hygienic when breastfeeding

 • Low milk supply if a mother’s diet does not provide enough nutrients for her body to make enough milk for her child